sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 is possible to produce a statistic that reflects the overall pattern of split-half coefficients.
 Cronbach’s α is such a statistic: a function of all the split-half coefficients for a scale.
-If a set of items that measure a construct (e.g. an Extraversion scale) has an α of 0.80, then the proportion of error variance in the scale is 0.20.
+If a set of items that measure a construct (e.g., an Extraversion scale) has an α of 0.80, then the proportion of error variance in the scale is 0.20.
 In other words, a scale with an α of 0.80 includes approximately 20\% error.